peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### get
     public CBORObject get​(CBORObject key)
-Gets the value of a CBOR object in this map, using a CBOR object as the key.
+Gets the value of a CBOR object by integer index in this array or by CBOR object key in this map.
- Or, gets the value of a CBOR object in the specified index in this CBOR array.

 **Parameters:**